notionparallax/dive-map/README.md

   | Photo                  | Metadata                                                                                                                                                                                                                                                                                                                                              |
   | ---------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
   | ![](docs/GOPR0193.JPG) | This is the data entry in `photo_meta.py`: <pre>{<br> "dt": datetime.datetime(2024, 3, 8, 10, 6, 29),<br> "filename": "GOPR0193.JPG",<br> "marker_type": "intermediate",<br> "marker_number": "",<br> "bottom_condition": "kelp",<br> }</pre> I don't know if keeping going with this method is the best idea, or if I should just use a spreadsheet. |

+### Third and fourth GPS dive

+Shuwen and I dived on Saturday the 23rd of March, and did a couple of things:

+1. Outline the edge of the deep sandy part next to the wall.
+If you're heading out into the ocean, the wall is on your left, and everything up to the wall is kelpy rock, and to your right is sand.
+There's not much to see down here, but I've got an edge now.
+1. Swam across to the other side.
+Not a huge amount to see, but it's shallow, so the sun beams were very pretty and sparkly.
+We saw 3 separate wobbegongs sleeping under rocks.
+This was useful because it gives a depth profile for the whole width of the bay, but more pragmatically, it shows that the scale is right.
+There's a bit at the turn around where we swim around a rock that sticks out of the water, so when the trace is drawn over the photo, that part matches up.

+I got a lot more bottom condition data points.
+I've been struggling with the voronoi, but it's semi working and it shows that I'm going to need way more data if I'm going to take that approach to mapping!
+I think the old fashioned approach is probably the way to go to some extent.

+Things to do on the next dives:

+- Swim around the bay with the gps, to get a perimeter.
+Probably as a snorkle and then I can sketch/photograph some features for the actual map drawing part
+- Visit the bommie drawn off marker 14 on the 1990 map, and swim a perimeter on it
+- try to find marker 2.
+Marker 3 doesn't have a number on it, as far as I can tell, so maybe 2 isn't there any more?
+Just needs a bit of searching.
+- Map the intermediate markers more carefully
+- Get some more perimeters of kelp beds etc.
+- Visit the cave at 12 (in 1990 numbers)
+- draw the wall, so that I can draw it onto the map in a useful way

+Things to do the the map:
+- Work out the numbering.
+When did there become 25 points?
+This might be a question for the scuba club?
+- add the same shortcut arrows and headings, as a homage to the 1990 map
+- Actually draw my map!